sagemath/sagewiki_to_gh-2022-10-10/days66.md

 Monday, Tuesday will be devoted to users with introduction talks.
 We welcome local students and professor from Liège to attend those talks.

-Wednesday and Thursday will be devoted to developers (wanabees welcome) with lot of time for development.
+Wednesday and Thursday will be devoted to developers and those who want to become with lot of time for development.

-There is a possibility that Wednesday will be reserved to solving bugs (Bug Day) where development of new features will be prohibited.
+There is a possibility that Wednesday will be reserved for solving bugs (Bug Day) where development of new features will be prohibited.

 Possible development projects: